Carson A. Faircloth Killed in Clinton Car Accident

 Why did the SUV leave the road on Airport Road?

 While the cause of a crash is being investigated, authorities have already identified excessive speed as a cause.
-National Legal Analyst Stefano Formica, Of Counsel at Bond Legal, noted that "Speeding significantly reduces a driver's ability to steer safely around curves or unexpected hazards, making high-speed single-vehicle accidents particularly deadly for passengers."
+Candice Bond, a national legal analyst for Accident News and managing partner at Bond Legal, said, "Speeding significantly reduces a driver's ability to steer safely around curves or unexpected hazards, making high-speed single-vehicle accidents particularly deadly for passengers."

 According to the National Highway Traffic Safety Administration, speeding was a factor in 29% of all traffic death nationwide in 2022.